ErayErol/Mini-Space-Invader/README.md

-This is a little game that I did for fun in my free time.
+This is a little game that I made for fun in my free time.

+How to start the Game:

+- Runs in the console

 About the game: